Cairi-S/Welcome-Foolish-Mortals/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-Welcome Foolish Mortals is an audio visual Memory game inspired by the popular Disney theme park attraction, [The Haunted Mansion](https://www.disneyworld.eu/attractions/magic-kingdom/haunted-mansion/).
+Welcome Foolish Mortals is an audiovisual Memory game inspired by the popular Disney theme park attraction, [The Haunted Mansion](https://www.disneyworld.eu/attractions/magic-kingdom/haunted-mansion/).

-The target audience for this game is Disney fans, particularly fans of The Haunted Mansion, and fans of memory games.
-As the ride can be a little spooky, some of the sounds and images in the game may spook younger players so it is recommended for ages 8+.

 ### UX ##